KJasman/CSC360-Handbook/Chapter1.typ

 1. Open the file containing the conflict.
 2. Look for the conflict markers (`<<<<<<<`, `=======`, `>>>>>>>`).
 3. Decide how to combine or choose changes.
 4. Delete the conflict markers.
+Some editors handle this automatically depending on your selection; others do not.
 5. Save the file.
 6. Stage and commit the resolved file:
 ```sh